Deterministic Quantum Search for Arbitrary Initial Success Probabilities: Grover’s and Amplitude Amplification Algorithms : Principles and Limitations

 \subsection{Principles and Working of Grover's Algorithm}

 Grover’s algorithm was designed to find target states in an unsorted database.
 Alternatively, the problem statement can be understood as follows: consider a boolean function $f(x)$ that takes an input $x$ from $N$ possibilities and returns a boolean value of $0$ or $1$.
 The objective of Grover's algorithm is to find the input(s) $x$ (target states) for which the function's output is $1$ \cite{formal_des}.
-Classically, finding a specific item in an unordered database of $N$ entries requires checking each entry one by one, leading to overall time complexity of $O(N)$.
+Classically, finding a specific item in an unordered database of $N$ entries requires checking each entry one by one, leading to overall query complexity of $O(N)$.
 Grover’s algorithm, however, uses quantum superposition and interference to search the database in significantly fewer steps than classical methods.
 The basic idea behind Grover's algorithm is as follows: \begin{enumerate} \item The algorithm starts by creating a uniform quantum superposition of all possible states (i.e. all database entries) using a quantum register. \item It then performs a sequence of quantum operations, specifically the oracle and diffusion operator (collectively referred to as the Grover's operator), to increase the probability of measuring the target states.
-These operations are repeated O$(\sqrt{N})$ times to maximize the probability of measuring the target states. \item Finally, a quantum measurement collapses the superposition into one of the possible states, with the target states being most likely. \end{enumerate} The key quantum operations of the Grover’s operator are: \begin{itemize} \item Oracle: A quantum operation that marks the target state(s), by adding a phase of $\pi$ to their probability amplitude. \item Diffusion operator: This operator amplifies the probability amplitudes of the marked target states while simultaneously decreasing the amplitudes of all other states, thereby increasing the likelihood of measuring a target state. \end{itemize} The Grover's operator, G, is defined as:
+These operations are repeated O$(\sqrt{N})$ times to maximize the probability of measuring the target states. \item Finally, a quantum measurement collapses the superposition into one of the possible states, with the target states being most likely. \end{enumerate} The key quantum operations of the Grover’s operator are: \begin{itemize} \item Oracle: A quantum operation that marks the target state(s), by adding a phase of $\pi$ to their probability amplitude. \item Diffusion operator: This operator amplifies the probability amplitudes of the marked target states while simultaneously decreasing the amplitudes of all other states, thereby increasing the likelihood of measuring a target state. \end{itemize} The Grover's operator, $G$, is defined as: where: \begin{itemize} \item $n$ is the number of qubits used to represent all $N = 2^n$ possible computational basis states. \item $|\Psi\rangle$ is an arbitrary quantum state. \item $H$ represents Hadamard operation. \item $S_x$ represents oracle operator, which applies a phase flip to the target states: $S_x(|\Psi\rangle \otimes |-\rangle) = -(|\Psi\rangle \otimes |-\rangle)$, if $|\Psi\rangle$ is a target state and $S_x(|\Psi\rangle \otimes |-\rangle) = (|\Psi\rangle \otimes |-\rangle)$ otherwise (the detailed working of this oracle operator can be seen in Appendix. \ref{secA1}). \item $S_0$ applies the inversion about the $|0\rangle^{\otimes n}$ state, defined as $S_0|0\rangle^{\otimes n} = -|0\rangle^{\otimes n}$ and $S_0|\Psi\rangle = |\Psi\rangle$ for all other computational basis state $|\Psi\rangle \neq |0\rangle^{\otimes n}$. \end{itemize} Together, the $H^{\otimes n}S_0H^{\otimes n}$ operator is called the diffusion operator and let it be represented as $D_f$.
+The application of the Grover's algorithm on an arbitrary state can be understood as follows:\\\\ Consider that there is a state $|\Psi\rangle$ as a uniform superposition of $N$ states, such that $N = 2^n$ for some arbitrary value of $n$.
+The state $|\Psi\rangle$ can be represented as: